Become a baker using the Concordium Client#

 .

-Remember to configure your node to bake using this path:
+Remember to configure your node for validation using this path:

 using Docker: See configure Linux node.